khilnani/supercollider.web/README.md

 Current Development State
 ---------

-- Web based entry of SuperCollider code
+- Web based entry, validatiom and execution of SuperCollider code
+- Streaming of generated audio to the browser
 - Generation of Audio based on command line execution of 'sclang'
-- Streaming of generated audio to the browser
+- Supports Basic Auth security
 - State saving in the Browser using LocalStorage
 - SCCode.org Docs integration

 Planned Features
 ---------

-- SoundCloud integration to upload/store resulting audio.
+- IN PROGRESS - SoundCloud integration to upload/store resulting audio.
 - Twitter integration to post resulting tweet.